-- Deeply understanding evidence - Working with others to understand the meaning of evidence - Convincing others that their claim is the most sound - Providing logical reasoning to support their claims
+- Convincing others that their claim is the most sound - Providing logical reasoning to support their claims.

 In addition to high quality instructional lessons and materials, Amplify provides end-of-unit and benchmark assessments to ensure student mastery of content and prepare students for the rigors of high stakes testing in the upper grades.
 Amplify includes hands-on activities, print materials, and powerful digital tools to support online and offline teaching and learning.
-137 Highly adaptable and user-friendly, the program gives schools and individual teachers flexibility based on their technology resources and preferences.
+136 Highly adaptable and user-friendly, the program gives schools and individual teachers flexibility based on their technology resources and preferences.